Benrajalu/exporter-custom/README.md

-# Custom SCSS Exporter for Talend
+# Custom Deisgn Tokens Exporter for Monologue

-The SCSS Exporter exports a theme into SCSS variables.
+The SCSS Exporter exports a theme into SCSS variables aliases for CSS custom properties.
 It runs for:

 - [x] Colors
 - [x] Text Styles